Why were the Wright Brothers linearly independent vectors?

 Because two of them made a plane!

-Linear algebra is a field of math that is used in many engineering and science fields.
+Linear algebra is a field of math that is used throughout engineering and science.
 In fact, the first step in solving many engineering problems is to make it a linear algebra problem.
-It’s no surprise that almost all engineering and science programs teach linear algebra early on.
+It’s no surprise that most engineering and science programs teach linear algebra early on.

 MAT185 is loosely a continuation of ESC103.
 It teaches linear algebra from a first principles, ground-up approach.
-You will learn the reasoning behind mathematical ideas and rigorously prove that they are true.
-You will cover some concepts that were introduced in ESC103, such as vectors, matrices, and differential equations, and many new concepts including fields, vector spaces, bases, coordinates, linear transformations, and eigenproblems.
+You’ll learn the reasoning behind mathematical ideas and rigorously prove that they’re true.
+You’ll cover some concepts that were introduced in ESC103, such as vectors, matrices, and differential equations, and new concepts including fields, vector spaces, bases, coordinates, linear transformations, and eigenproblems.

 However, unlike ESC103, there is little computation in this course.
-This is a proof-based course, so you will be tested on your ability to connect concepts and use linear algebra principles to prove and disprove general statements.
-MAT185 is taught as if you have never taken a proof-based course before, so don’t worry if you are new to this: it’s time to learn!
+This is a proof-based course, so you’ll be tested on your ability to connect concepts and use linear algebra principles to prove and disprove general statements.
+MAT185 is taught as if you’ve never taken a proof-based course before, so don’t worry if you’re new to this: it’s time to learn!
+You’ll be taught methods like proof by contradiction, proof by induction, proof of contrapositive, proof of equal sets, and proof of if and only if statements.
 Students have varying experiences with this course.
 Some find it reasonable while others find it very difficult.
 There is little correlation between how you felt about ESC103 and how you will feel about MAT185.
-Although they both cover some pure math and linear algebra, the questions you are asked, the perspective from which you learn, and what you are expected to understand are completely different.
+Although they both cover some pure math and linear algebra, the questions you’re asked, the perspective from which you learn, and what you’re expected to understand are completely different.

 Professor Philipp Seiler